OpenSILEX/opensilex/opensilex-doc/src/main/resources/opensilex-nosql/mongodb/services/MongoDaoTutorial.md

 ```

 **Note** :
-- The search criteria `MongoSearchFilter#getRdfTypes()` is generic but may be not relevant to some MongoDB DAO
+- The search criteria `MongoSearchFilter#getRdfTypes()` is generic but may be not relevant to some MongoDB DAOs

 #### Custom property filtering

-> Considering the following MongoModel and the corresponding MongoSearchFilter which add the search filter `name`
+> Considering the following MongoModel and the corresponding MongoSearchFilter which adds the search filter `name`

 ```java
 public class DataModel extends MongoModel {